MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Runspace.md

 In this example, we identify an available runspace using the `Name` parameter and we store the return object to a new variable named `$activeRunspace`.
-The second example, we call `Get-Runspace` with the `InstanceId` parameter and pass in the `$activeRunspace` variable but we specify the `InstanceId` property on our reuturn object.
+The second example, we call `Get-Runspace` with the `InstanceId` parameter and pass in the `$activeRunspace` variable but we specify the `InstanceId` property on our return object.

 ## PARAMETERS